yatharthsameer/Cluemore/README.md

-# Cluemore - AI Interview Helper
+# Cluemore - AI Stealth Mode

 A desktop application that helps you during coding interviews by providing AI-powered assistance.
 Built with Electron and Python Flask backend, featuring real-time screenshot analysis and chat capabilities.